 - 160 ml milk, at room temperature

 - 80 ml water, at room temperature

 Combine the sugar, yeast, olive oil, water and milk in a bowl.
 Whisk so everything is well combined.
-Add the flour, the salt and dried oregano (if you like) and using your hands mix everything together, so you have a lovely soft dough (you will need to knead the dough for about 5 minutes, if you need more flour just add a bit more).
-Brush a bowl with some olive oil and add the dough.
+Add the flour, the salt and using your hands mix everything together, so you have a lovely soft dough (you will need to knead the dough for about 5 minutes, if you need more flour just add a bit more).
+Now it times to let the dough rise.
+Brush a clean bowl with a tablespoon of olive oil and add the dough.

 Place a pan over medium heat.

 Press on the dough to remove the air, roll into a long shape (like a sausage) and cut into 6 equal sized pieces.
 Place pieces of dough on a lightly dusted working surface.
 Use a rolling pin to roll out each piece of dough.
 Cook the pita bread for 3-4 minutes on each side in the pan, until they puff up slightly and bubbles appear.

 Remove when golden brown.
 Once they are ready, place on a plate and brush them on both sides with the olive oil/lemon/oregano mixture that you prepared.

 Cover with foil to keep warm until you finished all your dough.